 Others: %

-Who and which company control these shares and options for staff & advisers during the vesting period?
+Who and which company control these shares and equity options for Group’s staff & external advisors during the vesting period?
+Is it Crouzet Limited or Caerulean Limited, both incorporated in the British Virgin Islands?

 What’s the average vesting period and other key issuance policies?